Mobile App Financial Model

-Variable Costs are a type of costs that changes with the amount of activity of your app(s).
+Variable Costs are a type of cost that changes with the amount of activity of your app(s).
 Besides commissions, we have included 3 different Variable Cost Tables:

-- Costs Per Download: These amounts will be directly multiplied with download units.
+- Costs Per Download: These amounts will be directly multiplied by download units.

-- Per Active User: These amounts will be directly multiplied with Cumulative Active Users of that month.
+- Per Active User: These amounts will be directly multiplied by Cumulative Active Users of that month.

-- Per Paying Subscriber: These amounts will be directly multiplied with the Number of Paying Subscribers (which is inputted in the Subscriptions section)
+- Per Paying Subscriber: These amounts will be directly multiplied by the Number of Paying Subscribers (which is inputted in the Subscriptions section)

 SALARIES & FIXED COSTS

-Fixed Costs are a type of costs that does NOT change with the amount of app activities.
-These are paid regardless of any revenue, downloads, subscribers etc.
+Fixed Costs are a type of cost that does NOT change with the number of app activities.
+These are paid regardless of any revenue, downloads, subscribers, etc.

-We have separated Fixed Costs in two different tables:
+We have separated Fixed Costs into two different tables:

 - Salaries: Input employees and monthly projected salaries.
 You can start some of them not from the beginning but later instead.

 - Other Fixed Costs: All OPEX goes here.
 Rent, utility bills, travel expenses, hosting, etc.

 Startup Costs are the expenses that are prior to the going live date of your startup budget:

-- These costs will be recorded at 1 month prior to the Start Date in Output Report.
+- These costs will be recorded 1 month prior to the Start Date in the Output Report.

 - For the sake of simplicity, we ignored amortization and depreciation in the Breakeven Analysis.
-So, if you have a significant amount of fixed assets and want to include depreciation, just put them as revenue in Other Revenue section (or you can deduct them from monthly expenses)
+So, if you have a significant amount of fixed assets and want to include depreciation, just put them as revenue in the Other Revenue section (or you can deduct them from monthly expenses)